State and Local Policy Database

 Fleet Policies and Composition

-As part of the Energy Secure Cities Coalition (ESCC), the City of Orlando has made a commitment to transition 100% of city fleet vehicles to alternative fuels by 2030.
-Since 2013, the city has worked to increase the percentage of fleet vehicles with some form of alternative fuel, including an all-electric city motor pool at City Hall and electric motorcycles for the Orlando Police Department.
-Currently, Orlando's fleet is composed of 8.75% hybrid, plug-in hybrid, or battery electric vehicles.
-By 2025, Orlando reported the city would have 440 electric vehicles, 25% of total city fleet.
+While Orlando does not have fleet procurement policies, as part of the Energy Secure Cities Coalition (ESCC), the City of Orlando has made a commitment to transition 100% of city fleet vehicles to alternative fuels by 2030.
+Currently, Orlando's fleet is composed of 7% hybrid, plug-in hybrid, or battery electric vehicles.

 Public Lighting

 Orlando passed a lighting ordinance in 2014 for public outdoor lighting.
 As an alternative to the development standard, lighting that conforms to the Joint International Dark-Sky Association and Illuminating Engineering Society Model Lighting Ordinance is also acceptable.
-Orlando has also installed over 20,000 LED streetlights in the city in collaboration with the utility, Orlando Utilities Commission.
-The total of 28,735 streetlights converted to LEDs represents 99.5% of streetlights.
+In collaboration with Orlando Utilities Commission, Orlando has converted 100% of their streetlights to LEDS.

 Inclusive procurement